 a disaccharide extracted from yeast, mushrooms, and other fungi

-A sweet-tasting, crystalline disaccharide, C12H22O11, found in trehala and in many fungi.
+A sweet-tasting, crystalline disaccharide, C12H22O11, found in trehala, in the hemolymph of numerous insects, and in many fungi.

 (countable and uncountable, plural trehaloses)